twoXes/awesome-structural-bioinformatics/README.md

 Books on Cheminformatics, Bioinformatics, Quantum Chemistry strangle the subject to sleep 😴 and command a wild price 🤑 for the naps they induce.

 Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.

-This book combats knowledge hodlers, and innovation stifflers by not being boring and old.
-This is for the young of mind and young of spirit 🚼 that love to fold.
+knowledge hodlers, and innovation stifflers are boring and old.

+for the young of mind and young of spirit 🚼 that love to fold.

 ## Other Free Books You Should Read Instead of This Repo